avoutic/web-framework/MIGRATE.md

 ### Breaking changes

+* Introduction of ErrorReport that is passed around instead of error array
 * Move multiple Core classes to other WebFramework namespaces
 * Move Rule classes to Validation\Rule
 * Move Validator classes to Validation\Validator